 What information should I include when contacting support about a deployment failure?

-Include: your project name, the version number(s) involved, the error message you saw, and whether the issue affects one project or multiple.
+Include: your project ID, the version number(s) involved, the error message you saw, and whether the issue affects one project or multiple.
 Screenshots are helpful but not required.